A Parallelization Strategy for GRAND with Optimality Guarantee by Exploiting Error Pattern Tree Representation: Simulation Results

-Figure \ref{fig:3}(a) and (b) present the BLER and average number of tests with Eb/N0.
-Not surprisingly, parallel and serial SGRAND algorithms have identical decoding performance, but the parallel algorithm incurs a slight increase in its test count due to the parallel search strategy.
-To evaluate the hybrid enhanced ORBGRAND algorithm, we compare it against two baseline ORB-type algorithms: ORBGRAND \cite{duffy2022ordered} and RS-ORBGRAND \cite{wan2024approaching}.
-Although these baseline algorithms exhibit different initial performance characteristics, both of them demonstrate substantial improvements after incorporating the enhancement of parallel SGRAND, which provides ML optimality guarantee.
+Figures~\ref{fig:3}(a) and (b) present the BLER and the average number of tested EPs as functions of $E_b/N_0$.
+As expected, serial and parallel SGRAND exhibit identical decoding performance, while the parallel implementation incurs a modest increase in the number of tested EPs due to its parallel search strategy.
+To assess the effectiveness of the proposed hybrid enhanced ORBGRAND, we compare it against two baseline ORB-type algorithms: ORBGRAND~\cite{duffy2022ordered} and RS-ORBGRAND~\cite{wan2024approaching}.
+Although these baseline algorithms exhibit different initial performance characteristics, both benefit substantially from the incorporation of the parallel SGRAND stage, which enhances their decoding performance toward ML optimality.

-Unless the maximum query limit $T$ is set to $2^N$, hybrid enhanced ORBGRAND cannot guarantee ML decoding, but its performance improvement over using ORBGRAND alone is still significant.
-For example, at Eb/N0 of $5$ dB, it delivers a 46\% reduction in BLER while requiring only 10\% additional tests compared to the baseline of ORBGRAND.
-When using RS-ORBGRAND instead of ORBGRAND, the resulting hybrid enhanced ORBGRAND algorithm achieves a BLER that closely approaches SGRAND's performance with 17\% additional tests, demonstrating that our proposed approach is effective in approaching the ML performance.
+Unless the maximum query limit is set to $T = 2^N$, hybrid enhanced ORBGRAND cannot strictly guarantee ML decoding.
+Nevertheless, its performance improvement over standalone ORB-type decoding remains significant.
+For instance, at $E_b/N_0 = 5$~dB, the hybrid enhanced ORBGRAND achieves a 46\% reduction in BLER with only a 10\% increase in the number of tested EPs compared with ORBGRAND.
+When RS-ORBGRAND is used as the initial stage, the resulting hybrid scheme attains a BLER that closely approaches that of SGRAND with a 17\% increase in query number, further demonstrating the effectiveness of the proposed enhancement strategy.

-Figure~\ref{fig:3}(c) presents the decoding latency analysis, with serial SGRAND as the baseline.
-The hybrid enhanced ORBGRAND algorithms achieve significant speedup over the baseline, e.g., at Eb/N0 of 6 dB the speedup is $4.2\times$ and $4.8\times$ when $\mathcal{E}_{\text{ORB}}$ is generated using ORBGRAND and RS-ORBGRAND, respectively.
-The parallel SGRAND stage incurs some computational overhead due to the heap operations and additional guesses required for decoding, resulting in a 40\% increase in decoding latency compared to the ORB-type GRAND algorithm alone.
-However, the hybrid approach is still faster than running parallel SGRAND directly.
+Figure~\ref{fig:3}(c) presents the effective computational complexity analysis, with serial SGRAND used as the reference baseline.
+The hybrid enhanced ORBGRAND algorithms achieve substantial complexity reductions; for example, at $E_b/N_0 = 5$~dB, it achieves speedups of $2.63\times$ and $4.82\times$ when generating $\mathcal{E}_{\text{ORB}}$ using ORBGRAND and RS-ORBGRAND, respectively., respectively.
+Although the parallel SGRAND stage introduces additional overhead due to heap operations and the increased number of tested EPs, resulting in an approximately 15\% increase in effective computational complexity compared with ORB-type GRAND alone, the hybrid approach still achieves lower effective complexity than directly applying parallel SGRAND.